supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 Generate a `byoc.auto.tfvars.json` to specify your VPC info.
 This will create subnets, but if you already have subnets you want to use, I think you'll want to leave those as `[ ]`, since defaults are specified in `variables.tf`.
 The CIDR ranges here are unique to my VPC, yours will be different.
 Be certain your subnet CIDR's don't overlap existing subnets (i.e. a /20 needs to allow space for the /24 terraform wants to create.

-* the public subnets are not strictly necessary.
-* if I leave them in, all the routes seem to get created ok
-* if I remove them, I needed to create a NAT Gateway (with a public address, new elastic IP, and gave it a private IP that fit into the public subnet CIDR, i.e. 10.100.1.1)
-* At least TWO private subnets are required by the EKS control plane
-* UNSURE:  to do a single AZ deployment, the terraform doesn't change
-  * when you create the Redpanda Cluster, set the REDPANDA_ZONES env var to a single AZ rather than all 3.
-Currently verifying this.

 ```json
 cat > byoc.auto.tfvars.json <<EOF